-The humble gas station, which sprang up in the 20th century, reminds us of how our lives and our landscape changed with the automobile.
+A look at the humble gas station reminds us of how our lives and our landscape changed with the automobile.

 Historic gas stations reflect car culture, pop culture, corporate standardization and a kind of customer service that today seems quaint, according to a 2008 Preservation Brief of the National Park Service.